thangadurairajapandiyan/notes/gerrit/basics.md

 3. To give read access to projects for new user, add the user to the group, add te group to read access in refs/*
 ![to-give-read-access-to-projects](https://github.com/vigneshsweekaran/notes/blob/master/gerrit/images/to-provide-read-access-to-projects.PNG)

+### To make some branch as default (eg. master branch)
+Edit the HEAD branch and update the value to master and save